uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/getting-started.md

 ### Getting help

-If you need additional assistance getting started with the CARC and Discovery, please see our [User Support page](/user-information/user-support) for more information.
+If you need additional assistance getting started with the CARC and Discovery, please see the [User Support page](/user-information/user-support) for more information.